apache/arrow-cookbook/java/source/create.rst

    [[1,2,3], [10,20,30], [100,200,300], [1000,2000,3000]]

-Splicing
+Slicing
 ========

-Splicing provides a way of copying a range of rows between two vectors of the same type.
+Slicing provides a way of copying a range of rows between two vectors of the same type.

-Splicing IntVector
+Slicing IntVector
 ------------------

 In this example, we copy a portion of the input IntVector to a new IntVector.